-- Once creamed, add in eggs and vanilla.
+- Once creamed, add in eggs, pumpkin, and vanilla.
 Mix until combined.

 - Slowly add in dry ingredients a little at a time, until just incorporated.

-- Use a small cookie scoop to scoop dough onto sheet (cookies will about double in size).
+- Use a large cookie scoop to scoop cookie dough onto sheet (cookies will about double in size).

 - In the bowl of a stand mixer, add softened cream cheese, butter, and vanilla.
 Beat until combined.

-- Add in powdered sugar, one cup at a time.
+- Add in powdered sugar, a little at a time.
 Once sugar is added and mostly combined, increase the speed and beat for about 2 minutes until it becomes fluffy.

-- Once cookies are completely cool, frost cookies and serve or refrigerate.
+- Once cookies are completely cool, frost cookies and sprinkle with cinnamon powder.
+Serve or refrigerate.